Sheffield Cathedral Media Release: Occupy Sheffield

 Services have been interrupted, staff time has been taken up with ensuring public safety on the forecourt, bookings for school visits and for our conference facilities have declined.

 As a small organization which receives no government funding and which supports its own charitable work through the Cathedral Archer Project, Sheffield Cathedral cannot afford this continuing drain on its resources.”

-The protestors have expressed their intention to continue their protest through 2012, raising concerns that their presence will interfere with the Cathedral’s imminent development programme.
+The protestors expressed their intention to continue their protest through 2012, raising concerns that their presence would interfere with the Cathedral’s imminent development programme.
 The Gateway Project, which includes a new entrance, heating, flooring seating, lighting, and a visitor interpretation scheme, will require full access to the forecourt by building contactors for preparatory work.